SantiagoVillaNeighborhoodAssociation/SantiagoVillaNeighborhoodAssociation.github.io/content/events/2024-halloween/index.md

 ## Where?

-Space Park and Armand, same as [last year](/events/2023-halloween)
+Your devilishly delightful Neighborhood Association invites you to creep on over to our haunted Halloween stand at the Coffee Klatsch spot (front of the park, Space Park & Armand) for a chillingly good time.

 ## When?

-Starting around 5PM on Halloween Night (October 31st)
+Halloween Night (October 31st)

+We'll materialize from 5 PM to 8 PM.
+Lurk by for some frightful fun!
+No costumes required, but highly encouraged.

 ## What?